Ride: Shuswap Lake Area

 41.9 km - end of road

 The paved portion of Sunnybrae Canoe Point Road is a nice twisty road that runs next to, or close to the lake the majority of the way.
-Most of the pavement is in decent condition, but there are some frost heaves, cracks and patches.
+Most of the pavement is in decent condition, but there are some frost heaves, cracks and dips, particularly beyond Herald Provincial Park.
 There are a number of private properties along the way, but there is some public lake access in addition to Herald Provincial Park including a nice picnic spot.
 Even if you're on a pure street bike, it's worth riding beyond the end of the pavement a ways just for the views.
-If you're stopping in Herald Park, it's worth taking the time to walk to Margaret Falls.
+If you're stopping in Herald Provincial Park, it's worth taking the time to walk to Margaret Falls; it's an easy walk and not that far.

 White Lake Road